bostonmesh/bostonmesh/docs/Node Builds/yellowcooln_meshadv_mc_node_rpi.md

 Enter repeater name [mesh-repeater-01] (press Enter to keep):
 ```

-Enter the name you would like and press Enter.
+Enter the name you prefer and press Enter.

 ```
 === Step 1: Select Hardware ===